matihost/monorepo/terraform/aws/aws-jenkins/README.md

 * Latest Terraform installed

 * The terraform variable: `instance_profile` (default: `jenkins-master`) is already deployed IAM Role.
-  The role have to allow acces to create EC2 isntances.
+  The role have to allow acces to create EC2 instances.
 It will applied on Jenkins Master EC2 instance so that it can spin Jenkins Agents as EC2 instances.
-It can be achieved by install `..\aws-iam` terraform script before.
+It can be achieved by install `..\aws-iam-linked` terraform script before.

 * AMIs for Jenkins Master and Agent are already build.
 Check and build `prerequisites/amis/...`